Thedineshk24/Thedineshk24/README.md

 - 🤔 I’m looking for help with ...
 React || MernStack
 - 💬 Ask me about ...
 Any thing about Movies and shows 😀
 - 📫 How to reach me: ...[Linkdin Profile] (https://www.linkedin.com/in/dinesh-katariya-505116154)
-- 😄 Pronouns: ... you can call me DINESH
 - ⚡ Fun fact: ... 😀😀😀